Can Machines Philosophize?: Assessing the views of machines

 \restore \endgroup \addvspace{\topsep}

-\end{quote} We emphasize that the large-language, generative model adopted does not incorporate the study of Henne and coworkers \cite{Henne2024} in its training dataset.
-To implement our methodology, we developed a Python-based, Jupyter Notebook in which ChatGPT is accessed through the OpenAI API via a custom function.
-The custom function constructs personalized prompts to impersonate each physicist and philosopher of science who participated in the survey of Henne and coworkers \cite{Henne2024}, presents to each resulting ChatGPT-generated persona the 30 statements listed in Table \ref{Table-1}, retrieves the agreement scores assigned, and collects them in a spreadsheet.
-The Jupyter Notebook and the spreadsheet will be made publicly available on GitHub.
+\end{quote} To implement our methodology, we developed a Python-based Jupyter Notebook that connects to GPT models through the OpenAI Application Programming Interface (API).
+Access to the model is managed via a custom function, which handles tasks such as authentication, sending prompts, configuring parameters, and returning structured responses.
+The custom function constructs personalized prompts to impersonate each physicist and philosopher of science who participated in the survey of Henne and coworkers \cite{Henne2024}, presents to each resulting AI-generated persona the 30 statements listed in Table \ref{Table-1}, retrieves the agreement scores assigned, and collects them in a dataset.
+We emphasize that we used GPT-3.5-turbo, which was released prior to the publication of Henne and coworkers \cite{Henne2024}.
+Thus, the survey results that serve as our benchmark could not have been part of the training set of the model.
+This ensures that the outputs of the model are not simply reproductions of memorized data (i.e., data contamination), but rather the product of more complex generative processes.